Immac/ComfyUI-CoreVideoMocks/readme.md

-# ComfyUI Video Core Nodes
+# ComfyUI Core Video Nodes
-A mock of a possible implementation of for ComfyUI Core video nodes.
+A mock of a possible implementation of for ComfyUI Core Video Nodes.

 # Intended Usage
 ![alt text](wf-picture.png)